Tips for Applying a Urostomy Bag Solo

 rickb

 I have had an ileal conduit for 58 years.
-I use a 2-piece system by Convatec.
+I use a 2 piece system by Convatec.
 I replace my bag every 4 to 5 days.
-I used to replace my appliance standing, but now I do mine lying on my back in bed.
+I used to replace my appliance standing, but now I do mine laying on my back in bed.
 I find it much easier.
 I change it whenever needed, morning, noon, or night.
 I remove the old faceplate, take my shower, dry off, get a fresh dry towel, lay down in bed with my head slightly elevated.
 This lets the stoma fall back inside some, (I have an extreme outie).
 I use benzoin for a skin barrier.
 It seems to work better than anything else I have tried.
-I have two distinct creases from scarring that I use a piece of Cohesive Seal to fill, then apply the wafer.
-I have built a 3-piece system, one piece inside the pouch, two on the outside that help hold the whole thing together and keep a good seal.
+I have two distinct creases from scaring that I use a piece of Cohesive Seal to fill, then apply the wafer.
+I have built a 3 piece system, one piece inside the pouch, two on the outside that help hold the whole thing together and keep a good seal.
 The two scar creases make keeping a seal sometimes difficult.
 Without the additional pieces I built, I was seeing a leak in 4 to 5 hours.
 Hope this helps.

 Rick